mikicz/ucl-photonics-oss-talks/oss.md

 # How to share open source

 - Installable libraries are most commonly shared in repositories
-  - For example PyPI for Python, npmjs for JavaScript
+  - tor example PyPI for Python, npmjs for JavaScript
 - Source code is most commonly shared using git
 - Git is a distributed version control system
 - GitHub is the most popular platform for working with git
-  - Other popular choices are GitLab and BitBucket
+  - other popular choices are GitLab and BitBucket
 - Provides access control, issue tracking, wiki, CI and other functionality
 - Most features are free public repositories